revathi1006/calendar-app-project/README.md

 Project Name: Calendar Application for Communication Tracking

-Deployment Link of project on Vercel: calendar-app-project.vercel.app

-To install Dependencies: npm install
+Deployment Link of project on Vercel:https://calendar-app-project.vercel.app/user To install Dependencies: npm install

 To start the development server: npm start